 What is the most urgent issue social scientists need to tackle today and within the next three years?

 It is widely accepted that in the twenty-first century humanity faces a series of intersecting global challenges: climate change, poverty, food insecurity, geopolitical conflict, population displacement, threats to democracy, and new pandemics.
-But before social scientists can tackle these effectively, we urgently need to make the case for the importance of the social sciences; we cannot take it for granted that students, taxpayers, university councils, businesses, and governments accept this starting point as a given.
+But before social scientists can tackle these effectively, we urgently need to make the case for the continued significance of the social sciences; we cannot take it for granted that students, taxpayers, university councils, businesses, and governments accept this starting point as a given.

 What does being a Fellow of the Academy of Social Sciences mean to you?